GameTechDev/HybridDetect/README.md

 ### asteroids_d3d12 Logical Threadpool Pre-Compiler

-For Default Split-Topology Threadpool Use the Following Pre-compiler flags
+For Default Split-Topology threadpool, use the following pre-compiler flags:

 	#define RESERVE_ANY     0 // Hybrid Only, 1 reserves 2 'Any' threads affinitized to P-Cores & E-Cores
 	#define CORE_ONLY       0 // Hybrid Only, Run all Tasks in 'Core' threads.

-For P-Core Only Threadpool Use the Following Pre-compiler flags
+For P-Core Only threadpool, use the following pre-compiler flags:

 	#define RESERVE_ANY     0 // Hybrid Only, 1 reserves 2 'Any' threads affinitized to P-Cores & E-Cores
 	#define CORE_ONLY       1 // Hybrid Only, Run all Tasks in 'Core' threads.

-To Demonstrate an Alternative Threadpool Topology That Reserves Two Threads that exucute on P-Cores and E-Cores
+To demonstrate an alternative threadpool topology that reserves two threads that exucute on P-Cores and E-Cores:

 	#define RESERVE_ANY     1 // Hybrid Only, 1 reserves 2 'Any' threads affinitized to P-Cores & E-Cores
 	#define CORE_ONLY       0 // Hybrid Only, Run all Tasks in 'Core' threads.